allegheny-computer-science-201-f2020/lab03/writing/report.md

 Remember how a stack machine works: operators like "add" pop their operands from the stack and then push the result (the above example shows how `num1` and `num2` are pushed on the stack, then they are popped and the value of `num1 + num2` is pushed onto the stack.)

 _Question_: 4\.
 "Draw" the frame for `func` (as in the previous question 3).
 Then "draw" the contents of the stack after each line of bytecode in function `func`.

 TODO

 ### Reflection

+What were your biggest learning points during this lab and what challenges have you  encountered during this lab?

+TODO